-D.2 The number of individuals that provided intensive coaching, whether by staff, consultants, or through partnership of family services staff D.5 Total number of family services staff: 17 a.
-Of these, the number that have a credential, certification, associate, baccalaureate, or advanced degree in social work, human services, family services, counseling, or a related field 16 b.
-Of these, the number that do not meet one of the qualifications described in D.5.a 1 Of the family services staff in D.5.b, the number enrolled in a degree or credential program that would meet a qualification described in D.5.a.
-0 Of the family services staff in D.5.b, the number hired before November 7, 2016 0 of formal agreements D.6 Total number of formal agreements with child care partners 0 D.7 Total number of LEAs in the service area 23 a.
-Of these, the total number of formal agreements with those LEAs to coordinate services for children with disabilities 8 b.
-Of these, the total number of formal agreements with those LEAs to coordinate transition services 8
+of education managers/coordinators D.4 Total number of education managers/coordinators 3 a.
+Of these, the number of education manager/coordinators with a baccalaureate or advanced degree in early childhood education or a baccalaureate or advanced degree and equivalent coursework in early childhood education with early education teaching experience 3 b.
+Of these, the number of education manager/coordinators that do not meet one of the qualifications in D.4.a 0 1.
+Of the education manager/coordinators in D.4.b, the number enrolled in a program that would meet a qualification described in D.4.a 0 of family services staff D.5 Total number of family services staff: 17 a.
+Of these, the number that have a credential, certification, associate, baccalaureate, or advanced degree in social work, human services, family services, counseling, or a related field 17 b.
+Of these, the number that do not meet one of the qualifications described in D.5.a 0 1.
+Of the family services staff in D.5.b, the number enrolled in a degree or credential program that would meet a qualification described in D.5.a.
+0 2.
+Of the family services staff in D.5.b, the number hired before November 7, 2016 0 of partners or agencies D.6 Total number of child care partners in which a formal agreement was in effect 0 D.7 Total number of LEAs in the service area 8 a.
+Of these, the total number of LEAs in which a formal agreement was in effect to coordinate services for children with disabilities 8 b.
+Of these, the total number of LEAs in which a formal agreement was in effect to coordinate transition services 8 D.8 Total number of Part C agencies in the service area 0 a.
+Of these, the total number of Part C agencies in which a formal agreement was in effect to coordinate services for children with disabilities 0